-High-Frequency Trading (HFT) in the Stock Market and the Costs of Option Market Making
+High-frequency Trading in the Stock Market and the Costs of Option Market Making

 Date Written: January 1, 2020

-Based on granular NASDAQ HFT data, we find that HFT activity in the stock market increases market-making costs in the options markets via two channels: the hedging channel and the arbitrage channel.
-HFTs' liquidity-demanding orders increase the hedging costs due to a higher stock bid-ask spread and a higher price impact for larger hedging demand.
-The arbitrage channel subjects the option market maker to the risk of trading at stale prices.
+Using a comprehensive panel of 2,969,829 stock-day data provided by the Securities and Exchange Commission (MIDAS), we find that HFT activity in the stock market increases market-making costs in the options markets.
+We consider two potential channels – the hedging channel and the arbitrage channel – and find that HFTs' liquidity-demanding orders increase the hedging costs due to a higher stock bid-ask spread and a higher price impact for larger hedging demand.
+The arbitrage channel subjects the options market-maker to the risk of trading at stale prices.
 We show that the hedging (arbitrage) channel is dominant for ATM (ITM) options.
-Our results highlight the necessity to better understand the costs/risks due to HFT on option markets.
+Given the significant growth in options trading, we believe that our study highlights the need to better understand the costs/risks due to HFT activities in equity markets on derivative markets.

 JEL Classification: G14, G18